nfodor/cloudflareLB/readme.md

 ## Description

 This is a fast runner for Cloudflare Pingora.
-Cloudflare Pingora is Cloudflare Load Balancer used by Cloudflare for its service.
+Cloudflare Pingora is Cloudflare Load Balancer used by Cloudflare to provide load balancing to its customers.

 This can come handy to allow a bare-metal host within a DMZ to act as a load balancer instead of a service doing in the cloud.